proophboard/cody-engine/README.md

 By default, Cody Engine runs in a prototyping mode.
 This means, that the app is not secured by authentication and data is only written to json files located in the `data` directory.

-The mode can be changed.
-Cody Engine also ships with `Postgres` adapters and will include `Keycloak` for authentication soon.
+The mode can be changed so that Cody Engine connects to a `Postgres` database and uses an authentication server like `Keycloak`.

-For now, start with the prototyping mode and watch the `cody-engine` repo for updates.
-We will provide guidance for switching to production mode in the next weeks.
+However, the needed extensions are not part of the Open Source Cody Engine.
+If you're interested in running Cody Engine as a production system, please get in touch with the [prooph board team](https://prooph-software.de/#board).

 ## Extension Points